Here’s a video showing how to handle and install package bees.

 - accept the queen

 It’s best to keep them well fed and undisturbed for a week or more.
-Disturbing recently installed package bees can result in the bees absconding or killing the queen.
+Disturbing them can cause the bees to abscond or kill the queen.
 So:

 - leave them along as much as possible